mcginty/snow/README.md

 Cryptographic providers are swappable through `NoiseBuilder::with_provider()`, but by default it chooses select, artisanal pure-Rust implementations (see `Cargo.toml` for a quick overview).

+### Acceleration

+If you enable the `ring-accelerated` feature, Snow will default to choosing `ring`'s *much* faster crypto implementations when supported.

+If you enable the `ring-resolver` feature, Snow will include a ring_wrapper module as well as a `RingAcceleratedResolver` available to be used with `NoiseBuilder::with_resolver()`.

 ## What's it look like?
 See `examples/simple.rs` for a more complete TCP client/server example.